Taghit: Economy

 Agriculture is an important industry in Taghit.
 The commune has a total of 2280 ha of arable land, of which 1432 ha is irrigated.
 There are a total of 137,450 date palms planted in the commune.
 As of 2009 there were 3,330 sheep, 2,995 goats, 2,481 camels, and 62 cattle.
 There were also 24,000 chickens in 2 buildings.

 Tourism is also significant in Taghit due to many Neolithic rock engravings in the area.
 Other attractions include sand dunes, palm groves, the old ksar and the zawiya.
-There is one hotel in Taghit, the three-star Taghit.
+Taghit has several hotels and guesthouses serving visitors.

 Infrastructure and housing

 90% of Taghits's population are connected to drinking water, 96% are connected to the sewerage system, and 93% (including 1,485 buildings) have access to electricity.
 There is one fuel service station in the town.

 Taghit has a total of 1,551 houses, of which 913 are occupied, giving an occupation rate of 6.9 inhabitants per occupied building.